RECON IMAGER Manual

 APFS – NO FILEVAULT – PROCESS IN OTHER TOOLS

-Source – Select the volume containing the user data within the APFS synthesized container disk.
+Source: Select the volume containing the user data within the APFS synthesized container disk.

 Image Type – You have two options.

 Option-1: Logical Image (Folder) – this is a logical copy of the files from the source to the destination.
-The “Date Added” timestamp will change as you are adding data to a new volume.

 APFS – WITH FILEVAULT – PROCESS IN OTHER TOOLS

 Use the Disk Manager to select the APFS container volume with the user data as described above and select the “Decrypt” button.
 Use the password or Recovery Key option to decrypt the FileVault volume.
+If you are collecting information from macOS 10.15 or above also decrypt the System volume.

 Once decrypted follow the steps listed above for imaging.